asibahi/asibahi.github.io/content/thoughts/My Ideal Code Editor.md

 date = 2024-09-24
 +++

-I have been doing some thinking about what my ideal text editor should be.
-I currently use VSCode, both to edit this site and to play around with various projects.
+I have been doing some thinking about what my ideal code editor should be.
+I currently use VSCode, both to edit this site and to play around with code.
 However, VSCode is actually too powerful for my needs.
-And it lacks one crucial feature (that's pretty much lacking from almost every text/code editor outside of TextEdit): proper Arabic language and Right-to-Left (RTL) support.[^rtl]
+And it lacks one crucial feature (that's pretty much lacking from almost every text/code editor outside of TextEdit and Notepad): proper Arabic language and Right-to-Left (RTL) support.[^rtl]

 [^rtl]: There are *Markdown* editors that support Arabic decently enough, such as [Bear](https://bear.app) and Obsidian.
 But those do not handle HTML and Sass and what goes into editing a website, even ones as simple as this.